 Edibles

 Qui ne s’en prend pas?
 Edibles are a great way to get your Delta 8 fixed.
 Most dispensaries sell pre-made edibles.
-These can be baked goods, salty snacks, candies, or even honey.
-You can also make your own edibles if you have D8 THC oil for cooking.
+These can be baked goods, salty snacks, candies, or honey.
+You can also make your edibles with D8 THC oil for cooking.
 The effects of edibles take the longest to kick in.
 The Delta 8 must be digested for the cannabinoid to be released into your system.
-The effects seem to last much longer than other D8 THC products.
+The results seem to last much longer than other D8 THC products.
 So you have a choice.
 Delta 8 THC gummies are a favorite!

 Smokables